TITLE IX

 Retaliation and Repercussions

-You may report a violation in person, by mail, by phone, or by email at any time to:
+You may report a violation to:

 Atty.
 Nancy G. Rhoads